dragonslayerx/CodeforcesImporter/README.md

 CFImporter helps competitive coders to import their Codeforces submissions' source-codes and categorize them based on problem tags.

 ## Developed by:
-Swapnil Saxena and Ayush Awasthi.
+Swapnil Saxena, Ashish Chauhan and Ayush Awasthi.

 Everyone is welcome to introduce changes, add features, fix bugs and to distribute the project without any consent from the creator.